Federico-O-5bits/flimlabs.github.io/products/flim-studio/index.md

 #### Median filter

-In the phasor plot, the median filter, applied separately to each axis, processes points as if they were individual images.
-This method, replacing each point with the median value of neighboring points, effectively reduces noise.
-By treating each axis independently, the filter not only enhances data quality and maintains significant features but also reduces the diameter of the point cloud.
-This reduction in cloud diameter leads to increased precision in FLIM analysis.
+In the context of the phasor plot, a median filter is strategically employed to refine the matrices containing 'g' and 's' values derived from FLIM data.
+Treating these matrices akin to images, the filter operates on top of the intensity image, replacing each pixel with the median value of its neighboring points.
+This pixel reassignment extends to the 'g' and 's' images, effectively diminishing noise within the phasor-plot data.

-Crucially, the approach preserves spatial resolution and measurement accuracy, which is centered in the point cloud, thus ensuring improved image clarity while maintaining the integrity of the FLIM data.
+The utilization of the median filter goes beyond enhancing data quality and preserving significant features; it also contributes to the reduction of the phasor-plot cloud diameter.
+This reduction, in turn, enhances precision in FLIM analysis.
+Importantly, the method ensures the preservation of spatial resolution and measurement accuracy centered in the point cloud.
+Consequently, this approach not only improves image clarity but also upholds the integrity of FLIM data, marking a crucial advancement in the field.

 ** Instructions placeholder **